zaksabeast/PokemonRNGGuides/guides/Ultra Sun and Ultra Moon/Pokerus.md

 ![Run Button](../../images/UltraSun-UltraMoon/Pokerus/Encounter_Bottom.jpg)

 11. Advance to Frame 1.
-Press A. Pay close attnetion to what happens next.
+Press A. Pay close attention to what happens next.

 ```
 Note: Because Timelines cannot be predicted while in Pokemon battles, it is possible that your Frame 1 will be skipped over.
 You should continue the attempt anyways.